 The Academy will use the equal preference model, through the Local Authority, for deciding which school/academy is offered.
-This means that all school preferences are considered together and the admissions criteria applied equally.
-The rank or order of preference will be used only if it is possible to offer more than one of the preferences.
-The highest ranked potential offer will be offered.
+This means that all school preferences are considered together and the

 The distance will be measured in a straight line from the child's home address to the designated entrance(s) of the school using a computerised measuring system (GIS) and geographical reference points as provided by the National Land and Property Gazetteer (NLPG).
 Those living closer to the school will receive higher priority.